Monitoring Logic Apps

 This topic is detailed in the 'User access to logic apps logging' guide

-In order to Monitor Logic Apps, the Agent must be configured with the Enable monitoring checkbox checked (default is checked) further detailed in the 'User access to logic apps monitoring' page.
+To Monitor Logic Apps, the Agent must be configured with the Enable monitoring checkbox checked (default is checked) further detailed in the 'User access to logic apps monitoring' page.

-Image below was taken from the remote configuration form available from the Monitoring Agent Configuration administration page.
+The image below was taken from the remote configuration form available from the Monitoring Agent Configuration administration page.

 Example with monitoring for Logic Apps enabled